DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/map.md

 ---

-The ```map()``` function is also very useful when drawing time.
+It's also very useful to use the ```map()``` function when drawing time.
 In this example we map the seconds that have passed in the current minute of time to the diameter of a circle.
 We know seconds has a range $$[0, 59]$$, so it's just a matter of choosing the smallest and largest values for the diameter:

 {% include p5-editor.html id="p84wngLLR" %}